Definition of Procrastination:

-Definition of Procrastination: the action of delaying or postponing something.
+The action of delaying or postponing something.

-Synonyms of Procrastination: delaying, stalling, vacillation; dilly-dallying, etc
+Delaying, stalling, vacillation; dilly-dallying, etc

 These notes are from recovery in AA and/or related 12 step programs.

 Readers are encouraged to click external links for more detail.

 Love in fellowship.

 The more we put something off, the less time we have for other more positive areas of life.
 Life gets easier when we don’t procrastinate. –One More Day | More…